retooth2/xenharmlib/doc/quickstart.rst

 When we speak of enharmonic equivalence we mean that two notes refer to the same pitch, but are notated differently, that is: we differentiate between the sound of a note and its function.
-The question if Eb and D# are *the same* can only be answered if we further specify: Same in regards to what?
+The question if Eb and D# in 12-EDO are *the same* can only be answered if we further specify: Same in regards to what?

 In regards to notation Eb and D# are distinct, however in regards to sound they are the same.
 Spoken in mathematical terms: